United States v. City of New York

 Second Circuit Court of Appeals Decision

 On May 14, 2013, the Second Circuit issued a ruling overturning the intentional discrimination finding the district court made in its January 13, 2010 Order.
 The Second Circuit sent the intentional discrimination claim to a new district court judge for trial.
 The Second Circuit also upheld most of the remedies ordered by the district court judge, including a Court Monitor to oversee the FDNY's hiring, and held that Judge Garaufis would maintain jurisdiction over financial and other remedies.
+In response to the Second Circuit decision, Judge Garaufis issued a Modified Remedial Order, to make the previously-ordered injunctive relief consistent with the Second Circuit decision.

 For more information about this case, please see our Frequently Asked Questions (FAQs) and Case Timeline and Court Decisions.